- Cats often show humans a level of affection that is similar to how they would treat their biological mothers.

-So how exactly did cats come to see us as “mom”?
+How did cats come to see us as mother figures?

-Because cats socialized themselves, it seems like they saw us as potential caregivers from the beginning.
+Because cats socialized themselves, they seemed to see us as potential caregivers from the beginning.
 Dr. Bradshaw explained, “Almost all domestic cat social behavior must have started out as mother-kitten behavior.
 Their ancestors were solitary, territorial animals, and the only friendly behavior between two cats would have been between mothers and their kittens.”

-Also, cats knead our bellies with their paws, which they probably learned from their mother.
-Kittens knead the area around its mother cat’s teat to help improve the flow of milk.
+Kittens knead the area around their mother cat’s teat to help improve the flow of milk.
 While they don’t need to do that later in life, scientists believe that cats knead because it reminds them of the comforts of a nursing mother.
 Just another way that our cats treat us like their mothers.

-Because our cats sometimes don’t always want to show affection, it’s comforting to know that their affections come from such a strong place.
+Because our cats sometimes don’t always want to show affection, it’s comforting to know that their affection comes from such a strong place.

 And let’s be real, we do fall immediately into our mom voice when we find our cats did something naughty.
 So, it fits.

-Want to learn more about your pup?
+Want to learn more about your cat?
 Check out How Do Cats Choose Their Favorite Person?, Why Do Cats Knead?, and Can Dogs & Cats Distinguish Between Human Genders? at Cuteness.com!